If you’re a homeowner, you’re probably concerned about termites.

 Common signs of termites found during Orlando termite inspections are:

-droppings (“frass”) that resemble sawdust or coffee grounds.
+- Termite droppings (“frass”) that resemble sawdust or coffee grounds.

-seeing “ants” in your home (ants’ wings are different sizes, but termites’ wings are all the same size and are typically larger than the body),
+- Seeing “ants” in your home (ants’ wings are different sizes, but termites’ wings are all the same size and are typically larger than the body),

-wood that sounds hollow or papery when tapped,
+- Wood that sounds hollow or papery when tapped,

-mud tubes (for subterranean termites).
+- Mud tubes (for subterranean termites)

 One of the less common signs of termites is a soft clicking sound in your walls.
 If they sense danger, termites bang their heads against the walls of their tunnels to warn the rest of the colony.